-Here you can read about the rental terms and conditions for our holiday homes in Skagen, Frederikshavn, Sæby, Løkken, Lønstrup and Hirtshals.
+Here you can read about the rental terms and conditions for our holiday homes in Skagen, Frederikshavn, Sæby and Hirtshals.

 1. The tenancy contract

-The tenancy contract covers the holiday home as described in the catalogue.
-The tenancy runs from 3 p.m. (weeks 28-31 at 4 p.m.) on Saturdays to 9 a.m. the following Saturday.
-The same times apply to mini-holidays.
-The key must be collected at The Tourist Information Office (for address, see the Tenancy certificate) at the time mentioned above (unless otherwise agreed).
+The tenancy contract covers the holiday home as described on the homepage.
+The tenancy runs from 3 p.m. (weeks 28-32 at 4 p.m.) on the day of arrival until 10 a.m. on the day of departure.
+The key must be collected at the Tourist Information Office (for address, see the Tenancy certificate) at the time mentioned above (unless otherwise agreed).
 Please note the opening hours of the Tourist Information Office and contact us if you expect to arrive after the closing time.
 The key is to be returned to the Tourist Information Office on the day of departure along with payment for your electricity consumption at 11.00 a.m.
 The house must be vacated at 10 a.m.
 (9 a.m. by ordered or mandatory final cleaning).
 Deposit will be returned within 8 days after departure – provided that the property has been left in a clean condition and there were no damage/problems during your stay.
+A pet fee will be charged per pet.
 There will be charged a fee for lost keys DKK 250.
 Have you lost the key please contact the agency immediately.
 The Tourist Information Office reserves the right to charge an extra fee of DKK 500 for late departures.
 Extra charge for pets is DKK 140 per pet.